krakrukra/PocketAdmin/README.md

 # PocketAdmin

-This is an open source keystroke injection device, similar to a well known [USB rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe)
+This is a keystroke injection device (also called badusb).
+It is similar to a well-known
+[USB rubber ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe) made by hak5, but has much extended functionality, lower price
-made by hak5.
-It looks and feels like an ordinary USB flash drive but acts as a keyboard that
+and is also completely open source.
+It looks and feels like an ordinary USB flash drive,
+but acts as a keyboard that types in a preprogrammed payload.
+This payload can do anything
+from configuring a network to installing a reverse shell, since the device can basically
+do whatever an admin can with a terminal, but taking only a few seconds.
+This makes
-types in a preprogrammed payload.
-This can be very useful for automating sysadmin tasks or
+it a very powerful tool for automating sysadmin tasks or use in penetration testing.
-in penetration testing applications.

 ![1.jpg](extra/pictures/1.jpg)
 ![2.jpg](extra/pictures/2.jpg)

-The device here is intended to be a much improved verison of USB rubber ducky, namely:
+Here is quick summary of how PocketAdmin is different from USB rubber ducky (and many others):

 1. Made from inexpensive off-the-shelf parts, with not only open source firmware,
 but hardware design files as well.
 This allows the user to do substantial
-modifications to the design, as well as provides an option to build these yourself.
+modifications to the design, as well as provides an option to build your own units.

 2. Has a built-in interpreter (compatible with existing ducky script) which takes text files directly,
 so you never have to install any encoder software and keep converting payload.txt to inject.bin.